 This example is available as a video tutorial on our website and YouTube channel.
-In previous versions of the software (prior to 2017b) it is example 20.

 Position of interface vs time

 Composition profile C

 - Folder: Diffusion Module DICTRA - File name: D_02_Diffusion_Moving_Boundary.tcu

 This example is part of the Diffusion Module (DICTRA) Quick Start Guide available to all users.
 A version of the example is also available for Console Mode.